+Knowing Beijing city's areas before you choose where to stay in Beijing can make a huge difference to your travel experiences.
 Beijing is one of the 10 largest cities in the world (with a population of 21 Million).
 It is as big as New York and bigger than any other city outside Asia.
 Its many different areas have different characteristics and different benefits for travelers.
-Get to know the city's areas before you choose where to stay.
 Find out the best areas for tourism, shopping, nightlife, air quality, business, cost, green spaces, transport, families, and stopovers.

 Lots of tourists enjoy staying in this ancient part of Beijing, observing the historical homes and buildings, and discovering vintage shops, antique wares, and traditional restaurants tucked away down the quaint alleyways.

 Encompassing plenty of classic Beijing attractions: the hutongs span a large area of residences to the north of the Forbidden City and include numerous attractions, such as the Drum Tower, Nanluoguxiang, Yandaixiejie Street, Prince Gong’s Mansion, and Shichahai, which is a relaxing scenic lake area to the west of the Forbidden City that includes Houhai Bar Street.

 Interesting in-depth cultural activities, such as visiting a traditional Beijing family’s home or hearing hutong anecdotes from a local guide, are essential to include in your must-do list.

 Houhai Bar Street is one of the hubs for Beijing’s youth culture and vibrant nightlife.
 The stylish bars and cafés are reasonably priced for locals and tourists on a budget.

 Shichahai is good for biking, relaxing with kids, interacting with locals, and getting away from the hustle and bustle of the downtown area.

 The subway trains are popular and crowded during rush hours.